kcelestinomaria/CaptionThat/README.md

     ```bash
     npm run dev
     ```
-   This will start the frontend on `http://localhost:3000`.
+   This will start the frontend on `http://localhost:3000`(or `3030`, it depends on the open ports available on your computer or the port you desire to have it served).

 ### 3. Using the Application
 1. After both the frontend and backend are running, open your browser and go to `http://localhost:3000`.